 A(#16934) STA shall classify the received PPDU as an intra-BSS PPDU if at least one of the following conditions is true:

-— The RXVECTOR parameter BSS_COLOR of the PPDU carrying the frame is 0 or the BSS color of the BSS of which the STA is a member.
+— The RXVECTOR parameter BSS_COLOR of the PPDU carrying the frame is 0 or the BSS color of the BSS of which the STA is a member or the BSS color of any TDLS links that the STA belongs to (#15908, #16932).

 — The PPDU is a VHT PPDU with RXVECTOR parameter PARTIAL_AID equal to the BSSID[39:47] of the BSS with which the STA is associated or any of the other BSSs in the same multiple BSSID set or co-located BSSID set to which its BSS belongs and the RXVECTOR parameter GROUP_ID equal to 0.